simon-stahlberg/mimir/python/README.md

 2. Emulating const-semantics:

 Every C++ type `T` with functions that mutate the object must have two corresponding Python types, `T` and `ImmutableT`.
 This should be done by providing a bindings for `T` with the name `T` and `PyImmutable<T>` with the name `ImmutableT`.
 The binding of `T` contains all functions and the binding for `PyImmutable<T>` must only contain const methods.
 Therefore, `PyImmutable<T>` restricts the interface and we can simply wrap return values when returning `const T&`.

+3. Reference-leaks:

+Classes subclassed in Python (using `nb::trampoline`) cannot be be stored long-term inside C++ as this causes reference leaks.
+While this can in principle

 # Open tasks